kshaw415/univ_modeling/README.md

 - add in masking as a toggle (yes masks, masking in X scenarios?)
 - analyzing data received from ABM (figures on time-based plots, etc. )

+## To-Do:
+- get_exposed() uses probability of transmission to calculate exposure not infected status.